danbev/trygg/README.md

 ```
 This is not actually checking any dependencies (yet), but only evaluating the
 policy.
 It is just to try out the idea.

+### Goals/Questions

+#### How to we avoid another left-pad?
+In this case left-pad was removed from the npm repository.
+To avoid this we
+would need to host this module somewhere which I thought was something we
+wanted to avoid?

+#### How can I ensure I'm using a RHT-supported stack?
+In this case we are talking about software dependencies and that these are from
+the ones used are Red Hat supported versions.

+We could add `in-toto` to our dependencies and then create an OPA policy that
+checks that ones a project uses.
+This policy would be runnable on the command
+line and be able to integrate into the development workflow.

+#### How can I avoid mixing incompatible licenses?
+Again, we could create another policy that checks this.